 Genetic engineering could potentially be used to enhance or otherwise alter the natural neural mechanisms for the encoding, storage, and retrieval of memories within the brain of a human agent.
-The use of neuroprosthetic devices to control, supplement, or replace the brain's natural memory mechanisms could result in human agents that possess memory that is effectively lossless, does not degrade over time, and can be easily copied to or from external systems.141 i.
-Predictability
+The use of neuroprosthetic devices to control, supplement, or replace the brain's natural memory mechanisms could result in human agents that possess memory that is effectively lossless, does not degrade over time, and can be easily copied to or from external systems.

-At the same time, the use of biological components or physical artificial neural networks as a substrate for the cognitive processes of artificial agents could result in agents whose memories are stored in a highly compressed form that degrades unreliably over time and which makes individual memories difficult to recall, even when they are retained within the memory system.142 j.
-Vulnerability to Hacking
+At the same time, the use of biological components or physical artificial neural networks as a substrate for the cognitive processes of artificial agents could result in agents whose memories are stored in a highly compressed form that degrades unreliably over time and which makes individual memories difficult to recall, even when they are retained within the memory system.